Country Heart

 Country Heart is an album by American country music artist George Jones.
 It was released in 1966 as a double LP on the Musicor Records label, and was available exclusively through the Columbia Record Club.

 Background

 Although Country Heart contained several hits Jones had scored with Musicor, it is not actually a greatest hits collection.
 It includes a rerecording of Jones's first number one country hit "White Lightnin'" as well as a remake of his hit duet "We Must Have Been Out Of Our Minds" with Melba Montgomery from 1963.
-Curiously, the album also features an instrumental version of "The Race Is On", which had gone to number three for Jones in 1964 when he was still with United Artists.
+The album also includes an instrumental version of "The Race Is On", which had gone to number three for Jones in 1964 when he was still with United Artists.
 Country Heart also showcases the songwriting talents of Jones friend Earl "Peanut" Montgomery, whom the country star had begun to rely on more heavily for new material.
 "From Here To The Door" was written by Don Chapel, who was married to Tammy Wynette at the time.